 The University maintains a central Library – the Baillieu Library – and 17 library branches located in various faculties and student centres.
 The library is open for public access.

-Statement 5 - Policies and procedures
+Statement 5 - Policies and processes

 The University of Melbourne is established by a State Act of Parliament.
 A copy of the latest iteration of this Act – the 2009 Act – is available on the University Secretary web site.
 The Act empowers University Council to make statutes and regulations which are also available on the University Secretary web site.
-Below these governing instruments sit the University's policies and procedures.
+Below these governing instruments sit the University's policies and processes.
 These are contained in the Melbourne Policy Library.

 The way the University of Melbourne is governed is shown in the graphic below.

 The Official University publications web site provides access to official University publications including its annual report, strategic plans and investment reports under the following major headings: